JRWaugh/DJISimulatorDemo/README.md

 ```shell
 rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.108 image:=/camera/image camera:=/camera --no-service-check
 ```

+Lastly, to use the .yaml file with OpenVSLAM will you need to reorganise the data according to the way [this post](https://github.com/xdspacelab/openvslam/issues/110#issuecomment-530214545) describes.
+It will be annoying to have to do this by hand.
+Sorry!

 ## Using ROS
 ### Subscribing to Images from App